BhaaSyr/BhaaSyr/README.md

 ###  What I'm Up To

-- Currently diving deeper into **Machine Learning** and **Laravel API Development**
+- Currently diving deeper into **Machine Learning** and **Microservices Architecturet**
 - Passionate about analyzing and building real-world AI solutions
-- Always ready to learn and collaborate on challenging projects
+- Currently open to new opportunities and collaborations.

   <img height="300" align="right" src="https://user-images.githubusercontent.com/74038190/219925470-37670a3b-c3e2-4af7-b468-673c6dd99d16.png">